LieberInstitute/Visium_SPG_AD/code/05_deploy_app_wholegenome/www/documentation_spe.md

   - `PDAPI`: proportion of the spot covered by ROI objects of DAPI (nuclei)  within a spot.
   - `NpTau`: number of ROI objects of pTau within a spot.
   - `PpTau`: proportion of ROI pixels of pTau within a spot.
   - `edge-distance` : closest distance in number of spots to either the vertical or horizontal edge.
+  - `c2l_*`: spot-level deconvolution results generated using [`cell2location`](https://doi.org/10.1038/s41587-021-01139-4) with the six broad cell types from the [Mathys et al snRNA-seq dataset](https://doi.org/10.1038/s41586-019-1195-2) in which they found AD associated gene expression changes.
 * `Gene scale`: whether to use the raw expression values (`counts`) or the scaled and log transformed values (`logcounts`).
 * `Spot transparency level`: the transparency of the spots in the visualizations.
 It can be useful if the spot colors are blocking the background image.
 * `Spot point size`: the size of the spots in the visualizations.